MEI Travel Banner Ad

 Norwegian Fjords itineraries typically stop in the popular city of Bergen, Norway, as well as some combination of other ports including Oslo, Stavanger, Geiranger, Alesund, and Flam.
 Some itineraries even cross into the Arctic with stops in Tromso.
 While others include stops in Reykjavik and Akureyri, Iceland.
 Here, you can visit the famous Blue Lagoon, stand between two tectonic plates at Thingvellir National Park, and marvel at waterfalls, geothermal fields, and volcanic landscapes.

-Baltic cruises typically feature stops in Helsinki, Finland; Tallinn, Estonia; Stockholm, Sweden; St. Petersburg, Russia; Copenhagen, Denmark; and sometimes even Berlin (Warnemunde), Germany.
+Baltic cruises typically feature stops in Helsinki, Finland; Tallinn, Estonia; Stockholm, Sweden; and Copenhagen, Denmark.
 With so much medieval architecture, historic churches, and one of a kind landmarks, there will be a photo opportunity around every corner.
-There will also be plentiful museums rich in culture and ornate palaces for your explorations.
-You can even attend a Russian ballet.

 Australia/New Zealand

-Another bucket list top cruise destination is Australia.
+Another bucket list cruise destination is Australia and New Zealand, which we recently had the chance to experience for ourselves.
 It’s no wonder why as this region offers beautiful weather, iconic landmarks, sprawling beaches, and awe-inspiring natural landscapes.
 While Australia does offer year-round cruises, you will find the most selection during the months of October to May.

 Most major cruise lines now offer cruises in this region with Sydney being the most popular embarkation port.
-Though, Brisbane, Melbourne, and Fremantle also serve as embarkation ports for some ships.
 Being such a vast continent with such varied landscapes, it is difficult to know where to begin planning a cruise Down Under.
 However, Australia’s beautiful coastline makes a cruise the perfect way to explore this region.
 We suggest you do a bit of research on ports of call before choosing your itinerary.

-Beyond the urban city centers, there is so much to explore in Australia and neighboring New Zealand.
+Beyond the urban city centers, there is so much to explore in Australia.
 From well-known attractions like the Sydney Opera House and Harbour Bridge, to UNESCO World Heritage sites, wineries, beaches, wildlife, and the famous Great Barrier Reef, there will never be a lack of things to do during your visit.

 Galapagos